debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 We had eumulated fuzzing working, but even though the speed is amazing with the number of executions per second.
 We can only achieve so much coverage with it since the function we were emulating was also modifying things in other threads which we weren't able to emulate.

 This is where dumb fuzzing on the device came into play.
 We can spam the actual device with random packets and then also have gdb running on the device to catch if it crashes.
 We could also get the device into a state we wanted before sending the fuzzed packets.
 This would then allow us to fuzz whatever we want on the device, even though it would be much slower.
-Using this method we found various crashes, but none of them ended being exploitable.

-Our initial fuzzing was setup to just spam the device with random data and see if anything crashed the device, the fuzzer didn't end up finding anything, so we took a new approach.
+Our initial fuzzing was setup to just spam the device with random data and see if anything crashed the device.
+The fuzzer didn't end up finding anything because just choosing completely random data isn't gonna allow us to maneuver through the device's code to get a bunch of coverage.

 We then set it up so it sent the initial connection packet so that it knew a device was connected, even if it wasn't authenticated for the server.
 Then we sent fuzzed packets while the device was in this state, but we modified the specific branch value in the handle decrypted packet so that it would hit as many different branches in that function as possible, along with it hitting even more since it was connected.